Day 4 – Sunday 3rd June

 We then left & headed into Hottot.

-But first, at the end of the lane to the “Lone House”, we stopped for a quick photo of the furthest advanced positions that 2nd Devonshire regiment reached… was this where some of “our chaps” were captured?
+But first we stopped at the end of the lane for a quick photo of the furthest advanced positions that 2nd Devonshire regiment reached.
+Was this where some of “our chaps” were captured?

 In the village of Hottot les Bagues, opposite the Marie, is a memorial to the units of 231 Brigade of 50th Tyne Tees Division who fought across this ground